QuantumAnon/Kolakoski/README.md

 # Introduction

-The Kolakoski sequence is a self
+The [Kolakoski sequence](https://en.wikipedia.org/wiki/Kolakoski_sequence) is an integer sequence that is its own run length encoding.
+Several sequences of a similar nature exist, it is in fact possible to